How to use your Bioverter

 Compost juice is Bioverter's liquid harvest.
 It first appears as a brown liquid in the bottom Tray not long after you start feeding Bioverter, and darkens to a coffee colour soon after.

-You can harvest dark compost juice weekly, even twice a week with regular large inputs of kitchen waste.
-Pull out your liquid Tray and pour the juice into a watering can.
+- Pull out your liquid Tray and pour the juice into a watering can.

-Dilute the juice for immediate use - add water to top up a standard size watering can, or use a similar volume of water and juice for a small watering can.
+- Dilute the juice for immediate use - add water to top up a standard size watering can, or use a similar volume of water and juice for a small watering can.

 Compost juice is enriched with soluble nutrients, humus substances (that gives it the dark colour) and probiotics - microbes that are beneficial to your soil.
-Its usefulness is overlooked as regular compost systems aren't set up to collect juice.
+Diluting the juice doesn’t reduce its effectiveness, but actually assists with a quick and easy delivery of its goodness to more parts of your garden.

 Bioverter takes the guesswork out of when to harvest.
 Compost drops into the collection Basket once it is ready for harvest.
-Jiggle the basket to have a feel of the amount of compost it has collected.
+Jiggle the basket to get a feel of the amount of compost it has collected.

 To take out compost: